-Bulk examination of inversion sensitivity profiles across the A6 Block indicate a general, marked reduction in model sensitivities below depths of around 50 - 60 m for model resistivities in the broad range $100 - 800 \Omega$.m (roughly $\pm 1\sigma$ or 68% of the data for layer D62.6).
+Bulk examination of inversion sensitivity profiles across the WFD Block indicate a general, marked reduction in model sensitivities below depths of around 50 - 60 m for model resistivities in the broad range $100 - 1,500 \Omega$.m (roughly $\pm 1\sigma$ or 68% of the data for layer D62.6).
 Below around 60 m depth, the resistivity models show little variation with increasing depth, suggesting they are largely weakly constrained extrapolations of well-constrained resistivity values modelled at shallower depth.
 Models for public release therefore do not include layers deeper than 62.6 m, providing a dataset with a reliable maximum depth of investigation.
-The offshore model solutions have additionally been blanked for data release.